Uvalde, Texas, school officer pleads not guilty to charges of failing to protect kids during attack

-UVALDE, Texas (AP) — A former Uvalde, Texas, school police officer who was part of the slow law enforcement response to the 2022 mass shooting at Robb Elementary School pleaded not guilty during a court appearance Thursday.
+UVALDE, Texas (AP) — A former school police officer who was part of the slow law enforcement response to the 2022 mass shooting at Robb Elementary School in Uvalde, Texas, pleaded not guilty Thursday to charges of failing to take action as a gunman killed 19 children and two teachers inside a fourth-grade classroom.

+During a court hearing in Uvalde, a city of roughly 15,000 people about 80 miles (130 kilometers) west of San Antonio, teary-eyed family members of some of the victims watched as Gonzales was arraigned on charges of abandoning and failing to protect children who were killed and wounded.

+Afterward, Gonzales left the courthouse and walked to his car as victims' relatives stared at him.

-Some of the victims' families have spent more than two years pressing for officers to face charges after 19 children and two teachers were killed inside the fourth-grade classroom.
-Some have called for more officers to be charged.
+Some of the families have spent more than two years pressing for officers to face charges, and some have called for more officers to be charged.

 “For only two to be indicted, there should have been more because there was a lot of ranking officers during that day that knew what to do but decided not to.
 But they only got these two,” Jerry Mata, whose 10-year-old daughter Tess was killed, said after the hearing.

-Note: This story was corrected to reflect that the shooting happened on May 24, 2022, not May 22, 2024, and that Pete Arredondo is 52 years old, not 53.